LiamDroog/LIBS_Stage_Control/README.txt

 # Python:   3.8.10
 ###################################################

-Launching from somewhere other than parent directory:
+If you'd like to launch from somewhere other than parent directory:

     Right click and create a shortcut for Launcher.bat to launch from anywhere on your system (desktop, likely.)
     Don't take it out of it's folder, otherwise it won't work!